aaronalbinson/fresh/src/pages/how-to-enter.md

       delay of up to a couple of days to respond.

-      – All entries need to be submitted at the very latest by 6pm on Friday 28 February 2020 and should be emailed to:
+      – All entries need to be submitted at the very latest by 6pm on Friday 20 March 2020 and should be emailed to:

       [paula@freshawards.co.uk](mailto:entries@freshawards.co.uk)

-      – Judging will take place on Tuesday 24 March and winners will be announced on Tuesday 31 March, live from our website.
+      – Regional judging will take place on Tuesday 31 March and London judging will take place on Thursday 2 April.
+Winners will be announced on Thursday 9 April, live from our website.

       – Each submission is £100 + VAT and if you pay for five entries, you get